yugabyte/yugabyte-db/docs/content/preview/troubleshoot/nodes/check-stats.md

 type: docs
 ---

-There some system statistics that might help with troublshooting.
+There are some system statistics that might help with troublshooting.

 ## Host resource usage